mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Weddings & Funerals

-- Permitting indoor public gathering group sizes to 25 people or 25% capacity, whichever is lower, for gatherings that include unvaccinated people who are eligible to be vaccinated.
+- Indoor public gathering group sizes to 25 people or 25% capacity, whichever is lower, for gatherings that include unvaccinated people who are eligible to be vaccinated.
-- Outdoor weddings and funerals are limited to 50 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.
+- Outdoor weddings and funerals are limited to 50 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 250 people, whichever is greater.

 ### Retail Stores and Malls